OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 **Q: Why does `ldd` tell us we have two more shared libraries than the ELF file?**

-`ldd` tells us there are 2 more shared libraries, namely `linux-vdso.so.1` and `/lib64/ld-linux-x86-64.so.2`.
+`ldd` tells us there are 2 more dynamic dependencies, namely `linux-vdso.so.1` and `/lib64/ld-linux-x86-64.so.2`.
 These two are actually shared libraries that the kernel automatically maps into the address space of **all user-space applications**. `vdso` stands for "Virtual Dynamic Shared Object", and contains many utilities such as getting the current timestamp, which would be expensive if we were to jump to kernel-space to execute.
 The other shared library is the (in)famous dynamic linker.
 It is responsible for loading other shared objects into the main runtime's memory space.

 Linker issues are the biggest headache, involving `rpath, runpath, LD_LIBRARY_PATH`, and other variables that may or may not be baked into the `.dynamic` section of the ELF file.
 I highly recommend this [blogpost](https://amir.rachum.com/blog/2016/09/17/shared-libraries/) if you're running into a practical issue with dynamic linking `.so` files.
-We'll also shortly discuss the linker script that our compiler generates for the dynamic linker to ensure shared objects' sections will be placed in the correct memory segments (and more).
+It's out of the scope of this blog.

 ---